cooperhammond/irs/README.md

   -l, --choose-link     If supplied, will bring up a console choice for what
                         link you want to download based off a list of titles.
 ```
+Make a note that capitalization and spelling matters a lot in this program.

 ___
 ### Installation